 - Using the company credit card for their personal purchases

-While this list is not exhaustive, these are some of the common ways people commit the crime of embezzlement - at least based on my experience as a former prosecutor who was assigned to the elite FBI Bank Fraud Task Force.
+While this list is not exhaustive, these are some of the common ways people commit the crime of embezzlement - at least based on Attorney Lamm's experience as a former prosecutor who was assigned to the elite FBI Bank Fraud Task Force.

 If you or someone you love has been charged with, or is under investigation for embezzlement or any other white collar crime, our criminal defense team can help.
 Our Phoenix embezzlement attorney has extensive experience representing clients with complicated charges.
 Don’t settle for an attorney that won’t fight for you!